mlorenzofr/layered-zero-trust/docs/supply-chain.md

 We've seen the components we'll use in this use case.
 To configure them, we must add (uncomment) these parameters to the `values-hub.yaml` file

-* `clustergroup.namespaces`.
-Create the namespaces for the components.
+* In the `clustergroup.namespaces` section, create the namespaces for the components by uncommenting the following

     ```shell
     - openshift-storage: